biomedbigdata/website/content/authors/mira_kreuzer/_index.md

 weight: 4
 ---

-Norman joined our group as a student research assistant in 2021.
-Norman was working in our research of competing endogenous RNAs where he was supervised by [Markus Hoffmann](/authors/markus_hoffmann).
-Norman is now working as part of the NeEDL working group managed by [Markus Hoffmann](/authors/markus_hoffmann).
-He is investigating how we can build more meaningful SNP-SNP interaction networks.
+Mira is working as part of the NeEDL working group [Markus Hoffmann](/authors/markus_hoffmann).
+She is investigating how we can build more meaningful SNP-SNP interaction networks.